Aissurteivos/mdrngzer/doc/rom.md

 |06-07|Pokemon ID|

 Two pokemon IDs have their probablity set to bytes set to 0, and appear in every entry.
-Those are Kecleon, and "decoy", being 0x017F and 0x0292 respectively.
+Those are Kecleon, and "decoy" being 0x017F, 0x0292 respectively.

+Another pokemon that seems to have its probability set to 0 is castform and its forms, which are 0x017B-0x017E.